 The device can be configured to measure volume or mass.
 It can also be configured to a custom quantity to be measured.
 You can set up a strapping table in the conversion menu (C3 Conversion).
 Each entry is a pair of data (level - volume, level - mass or level - custom measurement).
 The strapping table must have a minimum of 2 entries and a maximum of 50.
-The reference point for the table is the bottom of the tank (as given in menu item Tank Height (C1.2) or Stilling Well Height (C1.3).
+The reference point for the table is the bottom of the tank (as given in menu item Tank Height (C1.2).